aqibsaeed/On-device-activity-recognition/README.md

 * Android Studio

 #### Contribute (Future Work)
-* Add support for pairing the app with a smartwatch adnd fine-tuning model for wearable device.
+* Add support for pairing the app with a smartwatch and fine-tuning the model for a wearable device.
 * Porting SoundNet, add functionality for audio recording and tflite model conversion for handling dynamic size input.

 If you are interested in contributing to this project, please submit a pull request or reach out at: aqibsaeed@protonmail.com.